 Look after your team and create the right start-up mindset

 A growth mindset categorically filters down far more positively into your employees than a cost management mindset.
 Separate your teams to ensure that cost management (which undoubtedly is needed in detail through this period) does not cross over into your growth teams.
 Hunters need to be 100% focused on the task in hand.

 Protect your business development budgets at all costs

 Previous economic history points heavily to companies who survive and thrive during a recession having maintained a heavy (if not increased) focus on business development and marketing, and not making the error of cutting marketing spend as a non-pay cost line.
 Think very wisely on this subject.
 In my previous blog ‘Sales Strategy for Revenue Growth’, I discuss your options.

 Timing will be 100% the key to success

 At what point do you activate the plan?
 When we resume, the speed of lock-down will be replaced by the speed of resumption.
 If you leave it too late to have a robust plan in place your business’s growth plan could simply arrive well behind the curve, leaving your profit in tatters and your competitors getting the cream.

-Here at CMC Partners, we feel more duty-bound than ever to be there for companies and decision-makers going through the planning process, offering you a helping hand (and ear) through this turbulent period.
+Here at CMC Business Advisors, we feel more duty-bound than ever to be there for companies and decision-makers going through the planning process, offering you a helping hand (and ear) through this turbulent period.

 I am here for no-obligation consultations over Teams or Zoom.
 Contact me: Richard.email@example.com to arrange a call